idaknow/weather/README.md

 1. Clone this repository `git clone git@github.com:idaknow/weather.git` or via HTTPs.
 Note, to clone via SSH you need to have local keys generated.
 See https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent for more information.
 2. Create a weather api account by following the steps at https://home.openweathermap.org/users/sign_up
 3. Retrieve or generate an api key: https://home.openweathermap.org/api_keys.
 Note, if you do not want to use the default API key from here, if you generate a new API key it can take up to 2 hours to register.
-Code this value.
+Copy this value.
-4. Open this repository `cd weather`.
+4. Open this repo: `cd weather`.
 5. Open the backend: `cd server`.
 Install dependencies: `npm install`.
 Duplicate the `.env.example` file and rename it to `.env`.
 Paste the API Key from Step 3 as the value.
 Run the backend: `npm run dev`.
 6. In a new tab, open the frontend: `cd client`.
 Duplicate the `.env.local.example` file and rename it to `.env.local`.
+Feel free to modify the host or port in this file.
 Install dependencies: `npm install`.
 Run the application: `npm run dev`.
 7. Navigate to `localhost:3000/` to view the weather :~)

 If you have any issues with installation, please do not hesitate to contact me via e-mail.